refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 ## `fan-in`

 The `fan-in` transition is the sister-transition of the `fan-out` transition.
 Using `fan-in` you can take the output of all of the concurrently invoked Lambdas and pass the return values as an array to a single Lambda.
-For example, if a `fan-out` transition executes three Lambdas concurrently and they return `1`, `2`, and `3` the input to the node connected by the `fan-in` transition will be `[2, 1, 3]`.
+For example, if a `fan-out` transition executes three `Code Blocks` concurrently and they return `1`, `2`, and `3` the input to the `Code Block` connected by the `fan-in` transition will be `[2, 1, 3]`.

 !!! warning
 	If any uncaught exceptions occur during a `fan-out` chain the `fan-in` transition will fail to execute.
 It's important to ensure that all exceptions are caught to prevent breaking a down-stream `fan-in` transition.